Hang gliding early 1980s part 2

 Crystal Air Sports of Chattanooga, Tennessee, offered visiting pilots the luxury of color televisions and video tapes of flying events.

-See the comment by Chris Gonzales in Cronk works for an example of how this early manifestation of the flight park increased pilots’ connections with each other and their wings.
+This early manifestation of the flight park increased pilots’ connections with each other and their wings…

 A hang glider sliding down a wire, which limits the pilot’s ability to get into difficulties, is an old idea that apparently works well.
 In addition to training, or rather pre-training in that you put the new pilot on the simulator before he or she starts flight school proper, it can be used for practicing emergency parachute deployment.